 Cleethorpes Coast Light Railway

-The Cleethorpes Coast Light Railway (CCLR) is a 15 in gauge miniature railway running for around 2 miles along the seafront at Cleethorpes in north-east Lincolnshire.
-Founded in 1948, it is one of the longest-established seaside miniature railways in Britain, and over more than seven decades it has steadily expanded from a short pleasure-pier line into a substantial heritage operation.
+The Cleethorpes Coast Light Railway is a 15 in gauge miniature railway running approximately 2 miles along the seafront at Cleethorpes in north-east Lincolnshire, one of the longest-established seaside miniature railways in Britain and a fixture of the Cleethorpes seafront since 1948.
+The line runs between Lakeside station alongside Cleethorpes Boating Lake and Kingsway station near the pier, with intermediate halts at Suggitts Lane and North Sea Lane.

 History